nolanlawson/pinafore/README.md

 An alternative web client for [Mastodon](https://joinmastodon.org]), focused on speed and simplicity.

 Pinafore is available at [pinafore.social](https://pinafore.social).
+Bleeding-edge releases are at [dev.pinafore.social](https://dev.pinafore.social).

-For bleeding-edge dev releases, there is also [dev.pinafore.social](https://dev.pinafore.social).
+See the [user guide](https://github.com/nolanlawson/pinafore/blob/master/docs/User-Guide.md) for basic usage.

 ## Browser support